bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 In order to implement lexical scoping, the internal state of a JavaScript function object must include not only the code of the function but also a reference to the scope in which the function definition appears.

-This combination of a function object and a scope (a set of variable bindings) in which the function's variables are resolved is called a closure.
+This combination of a function object and a scope (a set of variable bindings) in which the function’s variables are resolved is called a closure.

 Closures become interesting when they are invoked from a different scope than the one they were defined in.
 This happens most commonly when a nested function object is returned from the function within which it was defined.